Otto Wagner: Urban planning and the Vienna Stadtbahn (1894–1900)

 The government committee in charge of the project specified that the buildings should be covered in white plaster, for uniformity, and that the style should be Renaissance, also for uniformity.
 Working within these requirements, Wagner designed stations and other structures which combined utility, simplicity and elegance.
-The most notable station he designed was Karlsplatz station (1894–99).
-It had two separate pavilions for the two directions, and was constructed with a metal frame, and covered on the exterior with marble plaques and plaster plaques in the interior.
+The most notable station he designed was Karlsplatz Stadtbahn Station (1894–99).
+It had two separate pavilions, one for each direction, and was constructed with a metal frame, and covered on the exterior with marble plaques and plaster plaques in the interior.
 The exterior was covered with designs in a sunflower pattern, which continue on the semi-circular facade.
 The carefully designed gilded decoration gives the building a remarkable combination of functionality and elegance.